The wonderfully opinionated J.B. Priestley

 Martin Hewitt Investigator

-[I hope he read one of those with the magnifying glass]
+[I hope he read them with the magnifying glass]

 My Lady Nicotine